Essay

 Reference Data update outside of a sequencer environment

 In this model, the Reference Data Administration Service accepts an update to the reference data from the admin team.
-Then, it sends a message to the Retail OMS and SOR to update their respective reference data caches.
-Assuming that the Retail OMS and SOR successfully process the message, the reference data is updated and consistent across the SOR and Retail OMS.
-However, there is no guarantee that the update will be received and processed by the SOR and Retail OMS in the same order in which they were sent.
-The processes may have different loads and queued up requests, therefore, the reference data is not guaranteed to be consistent across the SOR and Retail OMS as they are processing other business messages (such as orders).
+Then, it sends a message to the OMS and SOR to update their respective reference data caches.
+Assuming that the OMS and SOR successfully process the message, the reference data is updated and consistent across the SOR and OMS.
+However, there is no guarantee that the update will be received and processed by the SOR and OMS in the same order in which they were sent.
+The processes may have different loads and queued up requests, therefore, the reference data is not guaranteed to be consistent across the SOR and OMS as they are processing other business messages (such as orders).
 This could lead to a number of consistency issues, in turn leading to integration issues when the different systems need to work together.

 As a contrast to the above, in a sequencer environment, we have global total ordering.
 We therefore have linearizable consistency.
 Every process will receive the update at the exact same moment in logical time.
 00By this I mean that the sequencer will sequence the message and broadcast it to all the processes.
 All processes will receive the messages in the same order, and the reference data update would have the same sequence number for all processes.
 State machines are single threaded and deterministic, and process messages in the order they are received.
 The exact wall time at which the processes will process the message is not guaranteed to be the same, nor is this required.
-Given this, we can leverage SMR to ensure that the reference data is updated and consistent across the SOR and Retail OMS.
+Given this, we can leverage SMR to ensure that the reference data is updated and consistent across the SOR and OMS.

 Reference Data update inside a sequencer environment

 In this model, the Administration Client submits a reference data update to the sequencer.
 The sequencer sequences the message and sends it out to the other clients of the sequencer.
 They then apply the update to their internal copy of the reference data state machine.
-Because the sequencer guarantees total ordering and replayability of messages, the SOR and Retail OMS will receive the update in the same order and apply it at the exact same moment.
-The reference data is now consistent across the SOR and Retail OMS.
+Because the sequencer guarantees total ordering and replayability of messages, the SOR and OMS will receive the update in the same order and apply it at the exact same moment.
+The reference data is now consistent across the SOR and OMS.

 The colors used in the diagrams in this post are sourced from the Empire State Building, New York City, USA.